Unified process: Project lifecycle (phases of unified process)

 Each phase will generally contain multiple iterations (named I1, E1, E2, C1, etc. in the UP phase illustration).
 The exact number of iterations in each phase depends on the scale and nature of the project.

-Note that the UP phase illustration here contains exactly 1, 2, 4 and 2 iterations in the four phases, but this is merely an example of how a specific project could look.
+The UP phase illustration here contains exactly 1, 2, 4 and 2 iterations in the four phases, but this is merely an example of how a specific project could look.

 Inception phase

 Inception is the smallest phase in the project, and ideally, it should be quite short.
-If the Inception Phase is long then it may be an indication of excessive up-front specification, which is contrary to the spirit of the Unified Process.
+If the inception phase is long then it may be an indication of excessive up-front specification, which is contrary to the spirit of the unified process.

 Develop an approximate vision of the system, make the business case, define the scope, and produce a rough cost estimate and project schedule.

 Elaboration phase

-During the Elaboration phase, the project team is expected to capture a healthy majority of the system requirements.
+During the elaboration phase, the project team is expected to capture a healthy majority of the system requirements.
 However, the primary goals of Elaboration are to address known risk factors and to establish and validate the system architecture.
 Common processes undertaken in this phase include the creation of use case diagrams, conceptual diagrams (class diagrams with only basic notation) and package diagrams (architectural diagrams).

-The architecture is validated primarily through the implementation of an Executable Architecture Baseline.
+The architecture is validated primarily through the implementation of an executable architecture baseline.
 This is a partial implementation of the system which includes the core most architecturally significant components.
 It is built in a series of small time-boxed iterations.
-By the end of the Elaboration phase, the system architecture must have stabilized and the executable architecture baseline must demonstrate that the architecture will support the key system functionality and exhibit the right behavior in terms of performance, scalability, and cost.
+By the end of the elaboration phase, the system architecture must have stabilized and the executable architecture baseline must demonstrate that the architecture will support the key system functionality and exhibit the right behavior in terms of performance, scalability, and cost.

-The final Elaboration phase deliverable is a plan (including cost and schedule estimates) for the Construction phase.
-At this point the plan should be accurate and credible since it should be based on the Elaboration phase experience and since significant risk factors should have been addressed during the Elaboration phase.
+The final elaboration phase deliverable is a plan (including cost and schedule estimates) for the construction phase.
+At this point the plan should be accurate and credible since it should be based on the elaboration phase experience and since significant risk factors should have been addressed during the elaboration phase.

 Construction phase

 Construction is the largest phase of the project.
-In this phase, the remainder of the system is built on the foundation laid in Elaboration.
+In this phase, the remainder of the system is built on the foundation laid in elaboration.
 System features are implemented in a series of short, time-boxed iterations.
 Each iteration results in an executable release of the software.
 It is customary to write full-text use cases during the construction phase and each one becomes the start of a new iteration.
-Common Unified Modeling Language (UML) diagrams used during this phase include activity diagrams, sequence diagrams, collaboration diagrams, State Transition diagrams and interaction overview diagrams.
+Common Unified Modeling Language (UML) diagrams used during this phase include activity diagrams, sequence diagrams, collaboration diagrams, state transition diagrams and interaction overview diagrams.
 Iterative implementation for the lower risks and easier elements are done.
-The final Construction phase deliverable is software ready to be deployed in the Transition phase.
+The final construction phase deliverable is software ready to be deployed in the transition phase.